 A BOP bundles general liability coverage and commercial property insurance at a discount.
 It's often the most cost-effective type of insurance for handyman businesses.

 Most states require workers’ comp for handyman businesses that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+It also protects sole proprietors from work injury medical bills health insurance might deny.

 A commercial auto policy covers third-party bodily injuries and property damage in accidents involving work vehicles.
 It can also cover vehicle theft and vandalism.